katelyynn/viola/README.md

 ## DEVELOPMENT FOR SIMPLE DARK *F*

-The pack has recently been re-designed for 2.0 (codenamed Fluorite), as a result some aspects are currently not updated.
+The pack has recently been redesigned for 2.0 (codenamed Fluorite), as a result some aspects are currently not updated.

 The main version of the pack is being focused on at the moment.
 Contrasted and the Halloween variation will come later.